 - Classic or Traditional with pizza sauce, and

 - Pizza Blanco (white pizza) with sour cream.

 Both are delicious.
-Dan preferred the Classic (pizza is probably his favorite food).
+My husband preferred the Classic (pizza is probably his favorite food).
 I think I preferred the Pizza Blanco.

 Measurements for recipe